kaleab-k/gsv_yolo/README.md

 - add installation of cython? didn't work otherwise
 - Had problems with numpy (ValueError: numpy.ufunc size changed, may indicate binary incompatibility) Solved them installing numpy 1.16.1.
 Investigate this.
 It has relation with incompatibilities with cython
 - Add installation of pandas
+- Use conda installation of possible, for numpy for example

 # Compiling the program